wmoo3/CS7641-A2/README.md

 &nbsp;&nbsp;**Note:**
-&nbsp;&nbsp;Change the path to your local directory where the ABAGAIL.jar is located before running the py files
+&nbsp;&nbsp;-Change the path to your local directory where the ABAGAIL.jar is located before running the py files
+&nbsp;&nbsp;-The "results" folder contains the test results in a single zipped file